-To visit each program's website, click on the school or department's name.
+To visit each program's website, click the school's name below.

-In 2012, the School accepted the inaugural class for the Doctor of Nursing Practice (DNP).
-Initially, the degree is being offered as a post-master's program for MSN-prepared Nurse Practitioners.
-The program of study is presented in a hybrid format combining on-campus intensive weekend experiences approximately 4 times each semester with online coursework and interaction.
+In 2012, the School accepted the inaugural class for the Doctor of Nursing Practice (DNP) with students who had previously completed a Master of Science in Nursing (MSN).
+Graduates of the DNP program attain clinical, organizational and leadership expertise designed to meet the changing demands of the present and future health care system The MSN-to-DNP program of study is presented as a 2-year, full time, 40-credit program in a hybrid format combining on-campus intensive weekend experiences approximately 4 times each semester with online coursework and interaction.

 The School of Physical Therapy offers the Doctorate of Physical Therapy (DPT), which is a postbaccaluareate degree conferred upon successful completion of a doctoral level professional (entry-level) program.
 For the past three years, 100% of all graduates passed the National Physical Therapy Examination (NPTE) on the first attempt.